nholliday314/Project-1/README.md

 * CSS
 * Javascript

+## Getting Started
+To begin playing, choose and click a letter on the screen to begin playing.
+If correct, the letter(s) will populate.
+If incorrect, those guesses will populate in the "incorrect letters guessed" section.
+You have a total of 5 incorrect guesses.
+Good luck!

+## Next Steps
+* Create a physical pop-up window for win/lose
+* Fix a bug for when the user chooses the same letter more than once
+* Add a feature to allow users to type guesses on the keyboard
+* Complete the stretch goal of creating the visualization of how many wrong guesses have been made
+* Complete the stretch goal of allowing the user to choose a level and category to play by creating a dictionary of words including the category and level of difficulty of that word

 ## MVP Checklist
 * Have a PLAY button
 * Include an INFO section for rules on how to play